cpursley/walex/README.md

 ### Destinations

-You can optionally configure WalEx to automatically send events to _destinations_ without neededing to write any Elixir code.
+You can optionally configure WalEx to automatically send events to _destinations_ without neededing to write any Elixir code (not Config above).

 #### Webhooks